See more blog posts at: https://digitalbloggers.com/articles/elysiumspassage

 ‘Test?’
 I asked.

 ‘Yes, when you descend into the Lowlands,' he said.
-'Life is always a test when you dwell among the resistances of the earth plane.
+'Life is always a test when you dwell among the resistances of the earth plane, the true Twilight Zone.
 That’s why we want to make sure you will still understand that behind earth’s appearance of outward rigidity there is a hidden inward agility that physicists are only now beginning to understand.
 Or at least they are trying to understand in as much as they remain open-minded to whatever intimations they receive from the unknown mysterium just as Einstein attempted to do.

 ‘In fact, many of your world’s scientists are still grappling to understand the spooky nature of the quantum field that has done so much to undermine the old school scientific orthodoxies.
 Many of the old guard still don’t like to talk about this, especially in their fields of applied physics and engineering.